Ada Karmi-Melamede

 Ada Karmi-Melamede (עדה כרמי-מלמד; born 1936) is a noted Israeli architect.

 Biography

 Karmi-Melamede was born on December 24, 1936, in Tel Aviv, in Mandate Palestine (now Israel).

 She studied at the Architectural Association School of Architecture in London from 1956 to 1959 and at the Technion – Israel Institute of Technology from 1961 to 1962, being awarded her degree in 1963.

-She has taught extensively in the United States, first at Columbia and then at Yale and Penn.
+She has taught at Columbia University (1969-1982), Yale University (1985, 1993), and the University of Pennsylvania (1991).

+She established Ada Karmi-Melamede Architects in 1985 in Tel Aviv.

 In 1986 she and her brother Ram Karmi won an international competition to design the Supreme Court of Israel compound, which opened in 1992.
-The New York Times architecture critic Paul Goldberger wrote of the design, "the sharpness of the Mediterranean architectural tradition and the dignity of the law are here married with remarkable grace."
+New York Times architecture critic Paul Goldberger wrote that "the sharpness of the Mediterranean architectural tradition and the dignity of the law are here married with remarkable grace".

+She is the subject of the documentary film Ada: My Mother the Architect (2024).